lappd-daq/acdc-daq-revc/README.md

 ### debug
 The `./bin/debug` command allows the user to send seperate usb commands to the acc/acdc board.
 There is no limit to commands on can append to `./bin/debug`, they just need to be seperated by ' '.
 To get a response after a command use `command r`.
+**IMPORTANT IT SEEMS DEBUG IS NOT WORKING PERFECTLY SO BE CAREFUL USING IT.
+IT SHOULD BE FIXED**

 ### connectedBoards
 This command allows the user to check on the connected acdc boards.
 After executing the command a responce for all possible 8 boards is given.
 Only boards with a 32 word responde are connected.